 Amazon AppStream 2.0 runs your applications on virtual machines (VMs) called streaming instances, which provide the GPU, CPU, memory, storage, and networking capacity you need.
 With AppStream 2.0, you can choose from a selection of them to optimize the performance of your applications, and reduce your overall costs.
-You can use General Purpose, Compute Optimized, Memory Optimized, Graphics Design, Graphics Pro, and Graphics Desktop families based on your use case.
+You can use General Purpose, Compute Optimized, Memory Optimized, Graphics Design, Graphics Pro, and Graphics G4 families based on your use case.
 Users access all their applications from the same streaming instance, and a streaming instance is assigned to only one user at any time.

 GPU optimized virtual machines

 Amazon AppStream 2.0 offers Graphics Design, Graphics Pro and Graphics G4 instance families.